It’s not always easy to get motivated to do something. Especially if you live in a cold climate during the winter season.

 4. If you are using colors, add them now and stir until evenly distributed.

 5. Pour the soap into the molds and allow it to cool completely.

 6. Once cooled, remove the soap from the molds and enjoy!

 Soap making is a fun activity for seniors that can be both creative and practical.
-With just a few supplies and some simple instructions, seniors can make their own soap to use or give as gifts.
-This activity is also a great way to socialize and connect with other seniors.
+With just a few supplies and some simple instructions, you can make your own soap to use or give as gifts.

 Make Your Own Wine or Beer

 This can be a fun activity, especially for a group of friends.
 You’ll need some supplies and ingredients, but it’s easy to get started.
 Especially with these kits.

 Okay, so this may not be a very unique activity but I personally do not know anyone who partakes in it so I am just assuming that it’s not very popular.

 But I do think it can be an amazing and wonderful activity for many seniors.